kruthika-kr/delivery-delay-prediction/README.md

-## E-commerce delivery delay prediction
+## 📦 E-Commerce delivery delay prediction

 This project predicts whether an e-commerce order will be delayed using engineered logistics and product features.